OpenAlex · Aktualisierung stündlich · Letzte Aktualisierung: 23.05.2026, 01:41

 Abstract

 Large language models (LLMs) have rapidly advanced in clinical decision-making, yet the deployment of proprietary systems is hindered by privacy concerns and reliance on cloud-based infrastructure.
-Open-source alternatives allow local inference but often require large model sizes that limit their use in resource-constrained clinical settings.
-Here, we benchmark two on-device LLMs, gpt-oss-20b and gpt-oss-120b, across three representative clinical tasks: general disease diagnosis, specialty-specific (ophthalmology) diagnosis and management, and simulation of human expert grading and evaluation.
-We compare their performance with state-of-the-art proprietary models (GPT-5 and o4-mini) and a leading open-source model (DeepSeek-R1), and we further evaluate the adaptability of on-device systems by fine-tuning gpt-oss-20b on general diagnostic data.
-Across tasks, gpt-oss models achieve performance comparable to or exceeding DeepSeek-R1 and o4-mini despite being substantially smaller.
-In addition, fine-tuning remarkably improves the diagnostic accuracy of gpt-oss-20b, enabling it to approach the performance of GPT-5.
+Open-source alternatives allow local inference but often have large model sizes that limit their use in resource-constrained clinical settings.
+Here, we benchmark on-device LLMs from the gpt-oss (20b, 120b), Qwen3.5 (9B, 27B, 35B), and Gemma 4 (31B) families across three representative clinical tasks: general disease diagnosis, specialty-specific (ophthalmology) diagnosis and management, and simulation of human expert grading and evaluation.
+We compare their performance with state-of-the-art proprietary models (GPT-5.1, GPT-5-mini, and Gemini 3.1 Pro) and a leading open-source model (DeepSeek-R1), and we further evaluate the adaptability of on-device systems by fine-tuning gpt-oss-20b and Qwen3.5-35B on general diagnostic data.
+Across tasks, on-device models achieve performance comparable to or exceeding DeepSeek-R1 and GPT-5-mini despite being substantially smaller.
+In addition, fine-tuning remarkably improves diagnostic accuracy, with the fine-tuned Qwen3.5-35B reaching 87.9% and approaching the proprietary GPT-5.1 (89.4%).
+Among base on-device models, Gemma 4 31B achieved the strongest general diagnostic accuracy at 86.5%, exceeding GPT-5-mini and approaching the fine-tuned Qwen3.5-35B.
+Error characterization revealed that 87.2% of diagnostic errors across all models were clinically plausible differentials rather than off-topic predictions, and upper-bound analysis showed up to 93.2% attainable accuracy through improved answer selection.
 These findings highlight the potential of on-device LLMs to deliver accurate, adaptable, and privacy-preserving clinical decision support, offering a practical pathway for broader integration of LLMs into routine clinical practice.

 Ähnliche Arbeiten